-Most of you know I’m in the process of creating a home office in our master bedroom.
-I’m working on a budget.
 I got these filing cabinets from Habitat for Humanity ReStore for a couple bucks and wanted to repurpose them to make my desk.
 I knew I wanted to use card pull label holders because not only do I love the way they look on furniture, I also love being organized!
-I have so much paperwork for LJDECOR, the Chihuahua Rescue, and personal stuff it’s easy to quickly become unorganized.
+I have so much paperwork it’s easy to quickly become unorganized.
 Unorganized leads to being unproductive around here and we can’t have that.

 The first thing I had to do was remove the existing pulls to create a flat work surface.
-I failed to get a picture of that, but I do have it on the YouTube tutorial.
 It was fairly easy, they just popped right out.
-Here’s what the filing cabinet looked like after the handles were removed.
+Here’s what the filing cabinet looked like after one of the handles were removed.
 I have to remove the handles so that you have a nice, flush surface to apply the wood slats.

 I used craft board from Lowe’s and simply cut them to the length I needed.
 This craft board is 3/8″ thick x 4″tall and x 36″ long.

 Using wood glue and clamps, I adhered the wood pieces to the front of the filing cabinet how I wanted them to look.